 Based on the collection of Sir Hans Sloane, the museum now includes such star wonders as Archie the Giant Squid who resides in the Darwin Centre Spirit Collection of jarred specimens (Archie can’t be in the main museum as its weight would cause it to crash through the floor), as well as a cursed amethyst and a piece of Kryptonite.
 Some of the specimens were even collected by Charles Darwin himself, a statue of whom sits in the main hall near a replica of a Diplodocus donated by Andrew Carnegie.

 The building was constructed with terracotta tiles in order to resist the soot in the air of Victorian London, with the west wing and the east wing are adorned with images of living and extinct species, respectively.
 However, you may note a coelacanth in the extinct animals wing, as it was of course only recently that ancient fish was revealed to still be living on our planet.

-In 2015 it was controversially announced that the popular diplodocus skeleton in the main hall (it can be seen in one of the photos) will be removed on the grounds that it is not a genuine skeleton.
-This has resulted in a well supported “save Dippy” campaign but the decision stands to give pride of place to the real skeleton of a blue whale.
+In 2015 it was controversially announced that the popular diplodocus skeleton in the main hall (it can be seen in one of the photos) would be removed on the grounds that it was not a genuine skeleton.
+This resulted in a well supported “save Dippy” campaign, but the decision stands to give pride of place to the real skeleton of a blue whale.

 As such, in 2017, a blue whale skeleton was hung from the ceiling.
 The sea creature, which had been injured by whalers, was found beached in Ireland in 1891.